Usage and Invocations¶

 Import ‘pkg’ and use its filesystem location to find and run tests:

-py.test --pyargs pkg # run all tests found below directory of pypkg
+py.test --pyargs pkg # run all tests found below directory of pkg

 Examples for modifying traceback printing:

-py.test --showlocals # show local variables in tracebacks py.test -l # show local variables (shortcut) py.test --tb=auto # (default) 'long' tracebacks for the first and last # entry, but 'short' style for the other entries py.test --tb=long # exhaustive, informative traceback formatting py.test --tb=short # a shorter traceback format py.test --tb=line # only one line per failure py.test --tb=native # Python standard library formatting py.test --tb=no # no traceback at all
+py.test --showlocals # show local variables in tracebacks py.test -l # show local variables (shortcut) py.test --tb=auto # (default) 'long' tracebacks for the first and last # entry, but 'short' style for the other entries py.test --tb=long # exhaustive, informative traceback formatting py.test --tb=short # shorter traceback format py.test --tb=line # only one line per failure py.test --tb=native # Python standard library formatting py.test --tb=no # no traceback at all